sidart/bizdom/_posts/2020-03-14-the-invention-of-glass-and-its-hummingbird-effect.md

 category: technology
 ---

+Once you realize that the modern world has been shaped by a simple object that has been around for more than 1000 years, you can't help but marvel at it.
+The discovery of glassmaking, probably the most important invention made by humans.
 ### The Glass
 The story of glass started in the desert around a few million years ago.
 The grains of sand—made up of silicon dioxide—melted under the heat, when cooled, could not get itself back to its original shape,  it left behind what we now recognize as glass.